Forever (2014 TV series): Casting

 Moore was cast as assistant medical examiner Lucas Wahl.
 Both Miller and Fiorentino knew Moore from his previous work with both of them.
 Moore and Miller met when Moore guest starred on Miller's previous series Chuck.
 Both Miller and Fiorentino, a personal friend of Moore's, discussed the pilot and the role with Moore.
 Moore liked the idea of Lucas providing comedic moments to the series.
 For Lucas' personality, Miller asked Moore to include several of his own personality traits when portraying Lucas.

 Keshawarz as NYPD Detective Mike Hanson.
 The casting department initially did not feel that Keshawarz could portray a NYPD detective, but his work on Homeland convinced them otherwise.
 The Arkansas-raised Keshawarz imitated a New York accent for Forever.
 As for the character's name, the writers did not give Hanson a first name until the fifth episode "The Pugilist Break" when Jo addressed Hanson as "Mike" during a scene.
 Miller did not learn about the name until later when Keshawarz mentioned it to him in a conversation about the episode.

-As for the recurring character of Henry's stalker Adam, Miller and Fiorentino cast Burn Gorman in the role. as Adam.
+For the recurring character of Henry's stalker Adam, Miller and Fiorentino cast Burn Gorman.
 Gorman voiced the character during the pilot and the second episode.
 Adam made his first physical appearance in the episode "Skinny Dipper", which aired on December 9, 2014.